Real estate has long been one of the most popular and sought-after forms of investment in Canada.

-The first, and arguably, the most important method for real estate investing in Canada is principal residence property investment.
-Purchasing a principal residence (primary residence) is a long-standing approach to investing in real estate.
+The first and arguably the most important method for real estate investing in Canada is the principal residence property investment.
+Purchasing a principal residence (or primary residence) is a long-standing approach to investing in real estate.

-When you buy a primary residence, you don’t just buy a place to live in – you are making a long-term investment.
+When you buy a principal residence, you don’t just buy a place to live in – you are making a long-term investment.

 When you own a principal residence, you’re not helping your landlord pay their mortgage.
 You are paying off your own mortgage and growing your wealth.
 To purchase your own residence, you need to save up capital for a down payment.